werk85/tslint-rules/README.md

       "element",
       "w85", // Prefix used by components
       "kebab-case"
-    ]
+    ],
+    "pipe-naming": [
+      true,
+      "camelCase",
+      "w85" // Prefix used by pipes
+    ],
   }
 }
 ```

-**Note:** You have to define the appropriate directive and component prefix by yourself.
+**Note:** You have to define the appropriate directive, component and pipe prefix by yourself.

 This configuration uses the [codelyzer](https://github.com/mgechev/codelyzer) tslint rules and extends the "Base Rules" described above.